p7s1digital/oasis-jsbridge-android/README.md

 It has an associated (global) JS variable whose name can be accessed via `toString()` which makes it easy to re-use it from JS code.<br/>
 e.g.: `val sum: Int = jsBridge.evaluate("$calcSumJs(2, 3)")`

-The scope of a JsValue is the one defined by the JVM.
-In other words, the associated global variable will be deleted when JsValue is garbage-collected.
+The scope of a JsValue is defined by JVM.
+In other words, the associated global variable in JavaScript will be avalaible as long as the JsValue instance is not
+garbage-collected.

 Evaluating a JsValue:
 ```kotlin